Barcoding63

 We wanted to keep things simple, so we’ve boiled everything down as much as possible.
 If you want a more in-depth look at how to start barcoding your small business, check out our Ultimate Barcoding Guide.
 It covers everything in this article and more!
 You can also watch our podcast about barcodes below.
 Otherwise, read on!

-Secret Life of Inventory | How to Create Your Own Barcode System (Everything You Need to Know)
+How to Create Your Own Barcode System (Everything You Need to Know) | Secret Life of Inventory

 What is a barcode?